My Zia (Aunt) Francesca adores Italy more than anyone I know.

 So years ago, when Zia Francesca told me to make Penne alla Vodka, I should have listened the very first time.
-She kept telling me how fabulous it was and would tell me how she made it, but I would always forget to try it!
+She kept telling me how fabulous it was and would tell me how she made it, but I would always forget to try it.
 One evening, I finally made her recipe, but it was probably after the sixth time she had described it to me, and I’m telling you, I could have kicked myself.
 Not only was it so incredibly tasty, but the vodka sauce was ready before the pasta was even finished cooking!
 HELLO?
 What more could anyone ask for?

 What I’m trying to tell you is that you need to make this pasta!
 Even if you’re not a multi-talented, super-seamstress, Top Chef, hairstyling Italian zealot, who has the cleanest house in the neighborhood, you can still make this delicious pasta and impress your family and friends.
 Hey, you never know, the other skills may follow (insert maniacal laughter here).